NY regulator to adopt new way to calculate life insurance reserves

 The group, consisting of executives from life insurers that do business in New York, as well as community representatives, will also provide input for setting reserve safeguards under the new system, the regulator said.

-The working group includes top executives from Axa Equitable Life Insurance Company, Guardian Life Insurance Company of America, New York Life Insurance Company , Metropolitan Life Insurance Company Security Mutual Life Insurance Company of New York and Teachers Insurance & Annuity Association of America .
+The working group includes top executives from Axa Equitable Life Insurance Company [AXAFNE.UL], Guardian Life Insurance Company of America [GRDLI.UL], New York Life Insurance Company [NYLIN.UL], Metropolitan Life Insurance Company [METLS.UL] Security Mutual Life Insurance Company of New York [SECMT.UL] and Teachers Insurance & Annuity Association of America [TIAAG.UL].